 However, please note that we are unable to give specific advice about essays or careers.

 If you want to join UKELA as a student it's only £15 and you have the chance to attend UKELA events free of charge or at low cost.
 You get to hear about all our events and competitions first - so do consider it if you're interested in Environmental Law.
 Our online membership form is below.
 If you would like to know more, get in touch with our student advisers, who will be delighted to chat to you about the opportunities we offer.
+Once you have become a member of UKELA, you can join our exclusive facebook group, an online platform that connects a community of students interested in environmental law!

 Student Vocational Bursary Scheme 2019